 PainSci summary of Holman 2008?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆?3-star ratings are for average studies, with no more (or less) than the usual common problems.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆?3-star ratings are for typical studies with no more (or less) than the usual common problems.
 Ratings are a highly subjective opinion, and subject to revision at any time.
 If you think this paper has been incorrectly rated, please let me know.

 This study found that 71% of fibromyalgia patients and 85% with chronic widespread pain showed position cervical spinal cord compression on MRI — basically, light pinching of their spinal cord during neck extension.
 And so “recognition of unsuspected, comorbid cervical cord compression may provide new insight into [fibromyalgia’s] variable presentation.”
 Hoo boy, no kidding it would.

 original abstract†Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.